SauliusMon/Minecraft-Quantum-World-1.19.1/README.txt

 Contacts:
    If you have any suggestions or (and) found a bug in a code while playing the mod, contact me through github or email: ale.vidmantas@gmail.com

+Creators:
+  Currently, all textures and code was written by me.

 Special thanks to:
 Kaupenjoe - for awesome youtube tutorials about minecraft modding,